Objectives

 The training aims to develop five skills for conveying meaning, based on the five pillars of meaning in organizations:

-• Give meaning by linking the employee's actions to the organization's economic stakes.
+Skill #1: Provide context by linking the employee’s actions to the organization’s economic challenges.

-• Give meaning by linking the employee's actions to the needs of other employees in the organization.
+Skill #3: Providing meaning by linking an employee’s actions to the needs of other employees in the organization.

-• Give meaning by linking the employee's actions to major social or environmental issues.
+Skill #5: Provide meaning by connecting employees’ actions to major social or environmental issues.

 Teaching resources, methods and supervision techniques

-During the "Meaningful Managers" training course, trainees are accompanied by an expert trainer.
-The trainer uses the following techniques in particular:
+During the “Meaning-Driven Managers” training program, participants are guided by an expert trainer.
+The trainer uses the following techniques, among others:

 Example of pedagogical tools used in training: "Value maps"